iMazing Review 2026: Honest iTunes Alternative for Backups

 #Message and data export quality

 iMazing’s message export is what keeps lawyers, HR teams, and parents paying $44.99.
-We exported a 4-year iMessage thread (about 18,000 messages including images, videos, and reactions) to a single PDF in a couple of minutes on the M2 MacBook Air.
-The output options are deeper than any other tool we’ve tested.
+It can export a long iMessage thread, including images, videos, and reactions, to a single PDF.
+The output options are deeper than most competing tools offer.

 WhatsApp export works similarly but requires an unencrypted iTunes backup first.
 DigiDNA documents this on its WhatsApp export support page, and the limitation is Apple’s, not iMazing’s.
 If WhatsApp is your main use case and you want a tool built around it, Tenorshare iCareFone for WhatsApp Transfer is more focused, though it costs almost as much.